 Last week, iCal 3.0.8 running on Mac OSX 10.5.8 stopped importing and sync’ing delegates from shared Google Calendar for 2 of our oldest Macs.

-It’s been a while since I’ve posted a problem solving blog.
+It’s been a while since I’ve posted a HowTo of anything.
 Since I’ve dumped Windows almost 3 years ago, and drifted away from Linux just over a year ago, things have been… easy.

 So, my entire office is set up for Google Calendar on which we have 10 different calendars to organise the various aspects of the business.
 All these calendars are imported locally using Apple Mac’s iCal.

-So being Apple, things just work; unless it doesn’t.
+So being Apple, things just work; unless, you know, it doesn’t.